 Stick with pots or growing containers that hold at least 5 gallons.
 This will provide ample room for a strong root system and keep your plants healthy.

-I’m bad at watering and I avoid terra cotta like the plague, it sucks moisture out of the soil and I just can’t be trusted to keep anything alive in it.
-However if you are a better gardener than me you shouldn’t have any trouble finding large terra cotta pots.
+I’m bad at watering and I avoid terra cotta like the plague, it sucks the moisture out of the soil and I just can’t be trusted to keep anything alive in it.
+However, if you are a better gardener than me you shouldn’t have any trouble finding large terra cotta pots.

 Make sure you’re filling your containers with a potting mix intended for use in containers.
 If you’re going to fill them with regular dirt you’re better off just planting the seeds in the ground.